 Research proves that diversity (gender, ethnic and social) can improve work place culture and productivity.
 Some argue that workplace diversity can increase growth or revenues, by increasing the comfort of workers and ensuring different views are represented.
-But diversity really have that much of a baring on a business' success?
+But does diversity really have that much of a baring on a business' success?

 Diversity is not an important aspect of a company's financial successShow moreShow less

 Other aspects, like having a strong founder and qualified leadership, have a far greater impact on a company's bottom line

 People often conflate diversity for inclusion.
 Diversity isn't an integral part of a business's success because diversity alone is meaningless.
 It doesn't work unless you also have inclusion.

 Having a diverse workplace without instilling a culture of inclusion doesn't allow the benefits of diversity to filter through.